qntm/big-round/README.md

 #### STOCHASTIC

 Round all fractions up or down randomly with probability proportional to proximity. *E.g.* a quotient of 1.7 is rounded down to `1n` with probability .3 and up to `2n` with probability .7.

+#### NEAREST_HALF_THROW

+Round fractions to the nearest integer.
+If the fraction is exactly .5, instead of attempting rounding, throw an exception.

 #### NEAREST_HALF_TOWARDS_ZERO